Pair Correlation of zeros of Dirichlet $L$-Functions: A possible path towards the conjectures of Chowla, Elliott-Halberstam and Montgomery: Introduction

 \end{Thm}

-Comparing \eqref{with2} with \eqref{no2} one can wonder about a missing factor $2$ at the denominator but this is justified by the fact that we are summing the imaginary parts of the zeros over a range which is twice the one used in \eqref{with2}.
+Comparison of \eqref{with2} and \eqref{no2} shows that $F_q(x,T)$ grows twice as fast as $F_q^+(x,T)$.
+This is due to the fact that we are summing the imaginary parts of the zeros over a range which is twice the one used in \eqref{with2}.

-Note that the asymptotic estimate proved in Theorem \ref{yalmodifiedthm1} is in the $q$-aspect the root of the trivial estimate \eqref{trivial}.
-In achieving this the orthogonality of the Dirichlet characters plays a key role.
+Note that in the $q$-aspect the right hand side in \eqref{no2} is the square root of the trivial estimate \eqref{trivial}.
+The orthogonality of the Dirichlet characters plays a key role in establishing this.

+The consequences on the simplicity of the zeros mentioned in the first paragraph of this article aside, it is not surprising that these results and conjectures can give information on the distribution of primes too.
 In 1978, Gallagher and Mueller \cite{GM} were the first to establish a result connecting the pair correlation of zeros of $\zeta(s)$ and prime number distribution.
 They proved that assuming RH, and pair correlation conjecture for zeros of Riemann zeta function,

 This improves on the classic result that, assuming RH, the above estimate holds with error term $O(\sqrt{x} \log^2 x)$.
-However, In 1982, Heath-Brown \cite{HB} was able to obtain the estimate in \eqref{psilittleo} assuming the weaker hypothesis $F(x, T)= o( T\log^2 T),$ as $T \to \infty$, uniformly for $ T\le x \le T^A$ for every constant $A \geq 1$.
-In the same year, Goldston and Montgomery \cite[Thm~2]{GM1984} established an equivalence between an asymptotic result for the distribution of primes and the pair correlation conjecture \eqref{PC-conjecture}.
-Assuming Conjecture \ref{Yild_conj}, Y{\i}ld{\i}r{\i}m \cite{yal} was able to establish, following the work of Goldston-Montgomery \cite{GM1984}, an asymptotic formula for the mean square of primes in arithmetic progressions.
+In 1982, Heath-Brown \cite{HB} was able to obtain \eqref{psilittleo} assuming the weaker hypothesis $F(x, T)= o( T\log^2 T),$ as $T \to \infty$, uniformly for $ T\leq x \leq T^A$ for every constant $A \geq 1$.
+In the same year, Goldston and Montgomery \cite[Thm.~2]{GM1984} established an equivalence between an asymptotic result for the distribution of primes and the pair correlation conjecture \eqref{PC-conjecture}. \Yildirim \cite{yal}, assuming Conjecture \ref{Yild_conj}, was able to establish, following the work of Goldston--Montgomery \cite{GM1984}, an asymptotic formula for the mean square of primes in arithmetic progressions.\footnote{However, it seems that \Yildirim did not take into account that a Dirichlet $L$-function may have a zero at $1/2$.}

-In $1837$, Dirichlet (see for example \cite[Chp.\,2]{nar}) proved that there are infinitely many primes $\equiv a \pmod*q$ for $(a,q)=1$.
-The method used by Hadamard to prove the Prime Number Theorem allowed him to show also, cf.\, \cite[p.~206]{nar}, that
+We recall that in 1837, Dirichlet (see for example \cite[Chp.~2]{nar}) proved that there are infinitely many primes congruent to $a \pmod{q}$ for $(a,q)=1$.
+The method used by Hadamard to prove the Prime Number Theorem allowed him to show also, cf.~\cite[p.~206]{nar}, that